hds-lab/d3tutorial/public/tutorials/barchart.md

 The second line joins this selection against our hashtag dataset (**step 2**).

-On to **step 3**.
-We know there are 20 hashtags in our dataset, but there are 0 (zero) `<rect>` elements in our selection.
+**Step 3:** We know there are 20 hashtags in our dataset, but there are 0 (zero) `<rect>` elements in our selection.
 Therefore, we will ask D3 to create these missing elements: